For more information contact:

 Sick Leave Payment

 If the employee receives payment for accrued sick leave, the amount paid is determined by multiplying the employee’s hourly rate times 25 percent of the accrued sick leave total.
-Payroll Services calculates the hourly rate by multiplying the monthly salary by 0.005747 and rounding to three places.
+Payroll Services calculates the hourly rate by multiplying the monthly salary by 0.005747 and rounding to the highest penny.

 Compensatory time is reimbursed at the hourly rate.
-Payroll Services calculates the hourly rate by multiplying the monthly salary by 0.005747 and rounding to three places.
+Payroll Services calculates the hourly rate by multiplying the monthly salary by 0.005747 and rounding to the highest penny.

 Payroll Services makes appropriate deductions from the final payment.